Sears: Decline

 In the 1980s, the company began to diversify into non-retail entities such as buying Dean Witter and Coldwell Banker in 1981.
-In 1984, it launched Prodigy as a joint venture with IBM, and introduced the Discover credit card in 1985.
+In 1984, it launched Prodigy as a joint venture with IBM and CBS, and introduced the Discover credit card in 1985.
 However, these actions have been said to have distracted management's attention from the core retail business and allowed competing retailers to gain significant ground, culminating with Walmart surpassing Sears as the largest retailer in the United States in 1990.

 In the 1990s, the company began divesting itself of many non-retail entities, which were detrimental to its bottom line.
-Sears spun off its financial services arm, which included brokerage business Dean Witter Reynolds and Discover Card.
+Sears spun off Allstate and its financial services arm, which included brokerage business Dean Witter Reynolds and Discover Card.
 It sold its mall building subsidiary Homart to General Growth Properties in 1995.
 Sears later acquired hardware chain Orchard Supply Hardware in 1996 and started home improvement store The Great Indoors in 1997.

 The cost of distributing the once highly influential general merchandise catalog became prohibitive; sales and profits had declined.
 The company discontinued the catalog in 1993.
 It dismissed 50,000 workers who had filled the orders.
+In 1992, the company posted a $3.9 billion loss, the largest ever from a North American retailer.

 In 1992, California successfully sued the company for falsely finding things wrong with automobiles in for repair for other reasons.
 In 1997, criminal charges were made.
-In 1998, Sears announced it had sold the remnants of Western Auto (which it had acquired in 1988) to Roanoke-based Advance Auto Parts.
+In 1998, Sears announced it had sold the remnants of Western Auto (which it had acquired in 1998) to Roanoke-based Advance Auto Parts.
 The business deal was not what experts in the after-market automotive industry expected: Sears, Roebuck became "one of the largest shareholders" after obtaining a 40% stake in Advance Auto Parts and merging their two store networks, which included Western Auto's wholesale and retail operations.
 The existing store network of Advance Auto Parts, comprising 915 stores in 17 U.S. states, merged with 590 U.S.-based Parts America Stores in addition to 40 Western Auto stores in the Commonwealth of Puerto Rico.
 In 1997, Sears sold 85% of its Mexico affiliate to Grupo Carso.
 Sears Holdings continued to produce specialty catalogs and reintroduced a smaller version of the Holiday Wish Book in 2007.